 - Place the beetroot slices on the serving plate.
 Add the pear shavings, crushed walnuts, and rocket salad.

 Is it too early to start talking about Christmas recipes?
 These last weeks I have been already thinking a lot about our Christmas menu.
-Vegan Nut Roast is always our star main dish, served with some Roasted Root Veggies and this year we will be serving some nice and healthy appetizers such as this Beetroot Carpaccio and a nice winter leafy salad.
+Vegan Nut Roast, or Vegan Wellington is always our star main dish, served with some Roasted Root Veggies and this year we will be serving some nice and healthy appetizers such as this Beetroot Carpaccio and a nice winter leafy salad.
+Check out our favorite Christmas recipes for this year.

 But our Beetroot Carpaccio can be made all year round.
 It is one of my favorite late summer recipes as we get our homegrown beetroots from the garden.